Squeaking from the rear suspension

 Check the result

-After reassembly, check to make sure the rear suspension is operating smoothly again and no longer makes any unusual noises.
+After reassembly, check to see if the rear suspension is operating smoothly again and no longer making any noticeable noises.
 Pay particular attention to ensuring that the fasteners are secure and that the suspension moves freely.

-E-Scooter repairs, test your VMAX E-Scooter carefully while stationary or over a short distance before using it normally again in your daily routine.
+E-Scooter repairs, test your VMAX E-Scooter carefully while stationary or over a short distance before using it normally again in your daily life.

 Frequently Asked Questions